nileane/TangerineUI-for-Mastodon/README.md

 tangerineui-purple: styles/tangerineui-purple.scss    | **new**
 ```

-3. **Add a human-friendly name for the themes (optional).** You can edit each desired language's locale file in `config/locales/[lang].yml` to add a localized string name for your theme's `themeName` as added in the previous step.
-For example, [the default `config/locales/en.yml`](https://github.com/tootsuite/mastodon/blob/041ff5fa9a45f7b8d1048a05a35611622b6f5fdb/config/locales/en.yml#L942-L945) contains localizations for the three default themes that ship with Mastodon, into the `en`glish language.
-You need to do this for every language you expect your users to use, or else they will see the unlocalized `themeName` directly.
+3. **Add a human-friendly name (optional).** You can edit each desired language's locale file in `config/locales/[lang].yml` to add a localized string name for Tangerine UI.
+You need to do this for every language you expect your users to use, otherwise, in their themes list, they will see the unlocalized `themeName` ("tangerineui"), instead of a human-friendly theme name ("Tangerine UI").

 ```yml
 themes: